 Just before my second trimester in a school I was in, a department head told me that I’ll be teaching a new subject.
-I thought I heard him right so I said, “Oh, copywriting.
+I thought I heard him right so I said, “Oh, copy writing.
 Okay, I’m in.”
-Weeks later that I realized that the new subject I was about to teach was “Copyright Laws“.
+Weeks later, I realized that the new subject I was about to teach was “Copyright Laws“.

 Anyway, I taught “Copyright Laws and Multimedia Arts Ethics” for a trimester and it was a good learning experience for both me and for my students.
 We tackled fair use which is today’s topic.

 It is okay to quote a few lines from a novel just as long as you are within the context of fair use.
 But before we discuss fair use, let’s start with the basics of copyright.

 Copyright laws were created to promote the progress of arts and sciences.
 These laws protect the original works of inventors, authors, artists, and other “creatives”.
 These also covers the exclusive rights to copy, to adapt, to display or perform, and to control the first sale of their works to the public.

 Once a person fixes an original expression of an idea in a tangible form, that person can claim copyright in the work but with certain limitations.

 - Copyright only protects the form of expression but not the ideas.
 Therefore, an idea like a love story of a cat and a dog may have different forms of expression.
 One author may express it in a short story.
 Another creative may express it in a song.
 And another artist may express it in a comic book.
 So you cannot just say, “Hey, someone stole my idea!” unless you have put that idea on a tangible format.

 - The copyright owner controls public but not private displays or performances.
 Therefore, anything you use at a personal level like singing in the bathroom, or sharing a book to your child does not constitute copyright infringement.
 But if you perform or display it publicly for financial income purposes, then you have to ask permission to use the copyrighted material first.